How do you use the word qualche in Italian? What does it mean? How do you pronounce it?

 Its pronunciation is close to koo-ahl-keh.
-If you have trouble pronouncing Italian sounds, refer to the Italian pronunciation guide.
+If you have trouble pronouncing Italian sounds, check out the Italian pronunciation guide.

-Now, let’s see a couple of example sentences with qualche in Italian, before taking a look at how to use this word.
+Now, let’s see some example sentences with qualche in Italian, before we take a look at how to use this word.

 Title: Italian All-in-One For Dummies

 Learn to speak Italian like a native?
 Easy.

 Italian All-in-One For Dummies appeals to those readers looking for a comprehensive, all-encompassing guide to mastering the Italian language.
 It contains content from all For Dummies Italian language instruction titles, including Italian For Dummies, Intermediate Italian For Dummies, Italian Verbs For Dummies, Italian Phrases For Dummies, Italian Grammar For Dummies, and Italian For Dummies Audio Set.

 There are only a few cookies left in the box.

 Hai ancora qualche moneta da due euro?
 Ho solo banconote da venti.

 Do you still have any two-euro coins?
 I only have twenty-euro bills.

 C’è qualche cosa che posso fare per aiutarti?